Metro Transit (Minnesota): Metro Purple Line

 The METRO Purple Line is a bus rapid transit line undergoing environmental analysis.
 The line will travel from downtown Saint Paul to White Bear Lake and 85-90% of the route will run on its own dedicated roads.
 The project would cost between $420-470 million and could open as soon as 2026.

 Arterial bus rapid transit

-There are two additional arterial bus rapid transit projects either under construction, undergoing engineering, or in the planning process.

-The METRO B Line is a bus rapid transit route proposed for Lake Street, running from Bde Maka Ska in Minneapolis's Uptown neighborhood to the Snelling & Dayton station of the A Line and continuing to Downtown Saint Paul along Selby Avenue.
-Planning is underway and will continue through early 2020.
-Station design is planned for 2020–2021 with beginning of construction anticipated in 2022.

-The METRO E Line is a bus rapid transit route proposed for Hennepin Avenue.
+The METRO E Line is a bus rapid transit route under construction for Hennepin Avenue.
 The route will run from the University of Minnesota through Downtown Minneapolis, Uptown Minneapolis, and Southwest Minneapolis to Southdale Center.
-Planning is underway to determine specific station locations.
-The project was fully funded by the state in 2021.
+Construction began in spring 2024, and the line is expected to open in December 2025.

 Other corridors

 In fall 2020 Metro Transit announced that they would be resuming community engagement and development of upgrading local routes to bus rapid transit lines as part of Network Next.
 Out of 11 corridors, three would be selected as to be upgraded after completion of the Metro E Line.
 All three lines would be constructed at once around 2024–2025 and would be part of the METRO network.
 In February 2021, it was announced that the corridors would be: